 - Interaction: placing the focus on users

 It’s all about the steps your user is going to take in order to reach his or her objectives.
 Scrolling, clicking on things, filling in a contact form and so on.
 Make sure you’re not intrusive.
-And be careful not to add useless obstacles on their path.
-If they’re reading a long piece on your blog, they may get bored towards the half of the article and want to get back to the home page.
+And be careful not to add useless obstacles to their path.
+If they’re reading a long piece on your blog, they may get bored towards half of the article and want to get back to the home page.
 Scrolling all the way up in order to find their way back to the previous step is annoying and most of them will abandon the process.
-Moral of the story: the less unnecessary steps, the better.
+Moral of the story: the fewer unnecessary steps, the better.

 - Intuition: design around the results of the research